razzat008/meow/readme.md

 This is a hugo template I made for myself because I wanted something that is minimal and easy to configure.
-This template is made by possible by adding features/layout from other templates too.
+It has been made possible by using other templates for references so a huge thanks to them.
 Fork this and you can make changes to this as you like.

-Huge thanks to [Eric Murphy](https://github.com/ericmurphyxyz) for providing a starter template his template made tinkering with hugo a lot easier, also thanks to [Luke Smith](https://github.com/lukesmithxyz) for his amazing tutorials.
+Use ```generate_icons.sh``` to generate compressed images for website logo and such.

+Check example/ out to see list of available parameters for this site.